tuffy/python-audio-tools/docs/programming/source/audiotools_replaygain.rst

    the given ``sample_rate``.
    Raises :exc:`ValueError` if the sample rate is not supported.

-.. method:: Replaygain.update(frame_list)

-   Takes a :class:`pcm.FrameList` object and updates our ongoing ReplayGain calculation.
-   Raises :exc:`ValueError` if some error occurs during calculation.

-.. method:: ReplayGain.title_gain()
+.. method:: ReplayGain.title_gain(pcmreader)

-   Returns a pair of floats.
+   Given a :class:`audiotools.PCMReader`-compatible object, calculates its ReplayGain values and returns a pair of floats.
    The first is the calculated gain value since our last call to :meth:`title_gain`.
    The second is the calculated peak value since our last call to :meth:`title_gain`.

+   May raise :exc:`ValueError` if the stream's sample rate doesn't match the rate given at init-time, the stream's number of channels is more than 2, the stream doesn't contain enough samples or the calculation generates some other error.

 .. method:: ReplayGain.album_gain()